About Rachel Singleton | UK Wildlife Artist

 Visionary Wildlife Watercolour

 I return to the medium of watercolour again and again because it has its own wildness.
-The element of water, together with the paint, has a way of playing and running on the paper in ways that cannot be fully controlled.
+The element of water, together with the paint, has a way of moving and running on the paper in ways that cannot be fully controlled.

 An Intuitive Approach